leozqin/blog/content/about.md

 But how does my code get to Github?
 Here's where it gets weird.

-This site is actually a follower of a site in my home network - blog.leo.
+This site is actually a follower of a site in my home network - blog.leozq.in.
 That site runs as a `docker compose` stack containing the generated static site files and a nginx web server.

 The code for blog.leo is stored in a self-hosted Gitea instance and deployed to a NUC in my home network using self-hosted Drone CI.